Viceroyalty of Peru: Demographics

-The social classes in the Viceroyalty of Peru: Pink and fuchsia colors represented the lowest demographic class – the slaves were at the lowest level, then poor Spaniards, native people, mestizos, free dark-skinned people and the castas.
-In yellow were the middle social class – traders, noble natives, corregidors.
-In green are the upper class – the oidors and Tribunal del Consulado's traders.
+18th century watercolor depicting a workshop in the Viceroyalty.

 A census taken by the last Quipucamayoc indicated that there were 12 million inhabitants of Inca Peru; 45 years later, under viceroy Toledo, the census figures amounted to only 1,100,000 Indians.
 While the attrition was not an organized attempt at genocide, the results were similar, largely resulting from smallpox and other Eurasian diseases to which the natives had no immunity.

 Inca cities were given Spanish Christian names and rebuilt as Spanish towns, each centered around a plaza with a church or cathedral facing an official residence.
 A few Inca cities like Cusco retained native masonry for the foundations of their walls.
 Other Inca sites, like Huanuco Viejo, were abandoned for cities at lower altitudes more hospitable to the Spanish.

 Viceroy José de Armendáriz reestablished the system whereby Inca nobles who could prove their ancestry were recognized as hijosdalgos of Castile.
 This led to a frenzy on the part of the Indigenous nobility to legitimate their status.

-In the 1790s, Viceroy Francisco Gil de Taboada ordered the first official census of the population.
+In the 1790s, Viceroy Francisco Gil de Taboada ordered the first official census of the population, which counted the population of about 1,500,000 inhabitants.

 The last cargo of black slaves in Peru was landed in 1806.
 At that time, an adult male slave sold for 600 pesos.

+Arts and culture

+The city of Lima played a leading role in the development of art in the Viceroyalty of Peru.
+Its rapid urban growth, the accumulation of wealth by the encomenderos, and the construction of temples and churches fueled the demand for paintings and sculptures from the main cities of the Spanish kingdoms.
+Works from Flanders and Italy were particularly favored, although Sevillian and Andalusian pieces were also in high demand.